ejm22/WRO-FE-XX/README.md

 #### Choice of Form Factor

 #### Choice of Wheels
+We decided to use Spike Prime wheels.
+They have a 56mm outer diameter and 14mm thickness, which is ideal since they don't use much space.
+Big wheels would make the robot faster and difficult to control, and would take too much space when turning.
+Smaller wheels would make the base design very complex and would limit the components we could use since everything would be barely above the ground.
+The Spike Prime wheels also have lots of grip on vinyl surfaces.
 #### Choice of Steering System
 ##### Version 1 : Parallel Beams (Lego-based)
 Talk about drifting problem